Tulle massacre: Historiography

 It is also necessary to mention the article by Prefect Trouillé, "intended especially for the justification of his mandate [from the Vichy government in Tulle]."
 For Bruno Kartheuser, "it is difficult to decide to what extent this book can be used as a reliable historical source.
 The document is most accurate wherever the responsibilities of the prefect are least involved; there, however, where the liability of the prefect could be questioned, the recounting of events are more subjective."

 The bulk of the works published between 1960 and 1990—Colonel Rémy (1963), Georges Beau et Léopold Gaubusseau (1969/1984), Henri Amouroux (1974), Marcel Meyssignac (1978) Max Hastings (1983), Henri Demay (1993), Jean Besse (1996)—"came from persons who experienced events only in part or that based their account on statements of third parties; they are characterized by the proven lack of knowledge or at least minimal, from German archives and documents" and "suffer from their patriotic commitment."
 Largely fictionalized, the book by Colonel Rémy, who did not witness the events, has become widespread and has been the main source of information about events in Tulle for numerous readers: "the desire of the author to provide a compelling story is embarrassing and casts doubt on the value of testimony."
 The work of Jacques Delarue, Trafics et crimes sous l'occupation (1968), like one on the l'Histoire de la Gestapo (1962), emerge from the lot: "both books are reference books for several reasons: they do not come from a local group involved in the events; they put the facts investigated at the centre of the story and they reach a consistent presentation of events in context."

-In 1971, came the first edition of the work "Maquis de Corrèze", written by a group of former members of the Francs-tireurs French Resistance group.
+In 1971, came the first edition of the work "Maquis de Corrèze", written by a group of former members of the Francs-tireurs Resistance group.
 This first edition included neither the killing of the station guards nor the hangings, except for a brief allusion.
 These two episodes appear only in the 2nd (1988) or the 5th (1995) editions.
 According to J.J.
 Fouché and G. Beaubatie, that work, even though it is not without interest, is mostly a justification of the decisions of the FTP and of the French Communist Party.